$2$-quasi-perfect Lee codes and abelian Ramanujan graphs: a new construction and relationship: Introduction

-As a class of such codes, {\it quasi-perfect Lee codes} have been studied in the literature.
-Constructing {\it linear} quasi-perfect Lee codes over represents a fascinating intersection of number theory, algebraic geometry, combinatorics, and coding theory.
-The fundamental mathematical challenge lies in the tension between the algebraic structure of the base field (used to define the code) and the geometric nature of the Lee distance.
-While linear codes are subspaces defined by algebraic operations, the Lee weight is not invariant under arbitrary field automorphisms.
-Consequently, constructing quasi-perfect Lee codes requires identifying specific algebraic structures such as algebraic curves that induce favorable weight distributions in the integer domain.
-Recent advances have demonstrated that techniques from algebraic geometry, particularly the estimation of character sums (exponential sums) and the number of rational points on curves, are powerful tools for this purpose.
-The celebrated Hasse-Weil bound (e.g. \cite{S1986}), for instance, allows for precise estimates of the minimum distance and the covering radius of codes defined by polynomial images.
+A {\it Lee code} is an error-correcting code under the {\it Lee distance}.
+While finding perfect Lee codes is a classical problem, from a broader theoretical perspective, the focus has shifted to the construction of ``good'' codes, such as {\it quasi-perfect Lee codes}.
+Constructing {\it linear} quasi-perfect Lee codes over finite fields represents a fascinating intersection of coding theory, number theory, algebraic geometry, and combinatorics.
 In this context, Camarero and Mart\'{i}nez~\cite{CM2016} constructed $2$-quasi-perfect $p$-ary Lee codes of length $2\lfloor \frac{p}{4} \rfloor$ for arbitrary primes $p\equiv \pm 5 \pmod{12}$, which proves the existence of quasi-perfect Lee codes for arbitrarily large length.
-For an odd prime $p$, Mesnager, Tang, and Qi~\cite{MTQ2018} formulated an equivalent condition for the existence of $2$-quasi-perfect $p$-ary linear codes of length $n$, and provided several explicit families of $2$-quasi-perfect Lee codes by generalizing the Camarero-Mart\'{i}nez construction, and analyzing the solution sets of specific polynomial equations.
-These works exemplify how deep arithmetic results can be translated into coding theoretic gains.
-Moreover, the Camarero-Mart\'{i}nez and Mesnager-Tang-Qi constructions also produce Cayley graphs over the additive groups of finite fields that are {\it abelian Ramanujan graphs} (as these groups are abel groups), which bridges between the theory of Lee codes and spectral graph theory.
+For an odd prime $p$, Mesnager, Tang, and Qi~\cite{MTQ2018} formulated an equivalent condition for the existence of $2$-quasi-perfect $p$-ary linear codes of length $n$, and provided several explicit families of $2$-quasi-perfect Lee codes by generalizing the Camarero-Mart\'{i}nez construction and analyzing the solution sets of specific polynomial equations.
+Moreover, the Camarero-Mart\'{i}nez and Mesnager-Tang-Qi constructions also produce Cayley graphs over the additive groups of finite fields that are {\it abelian Ramanujan graphs}.
+It is worth mentioning that these graphs are optimal pseudorandom graphs in a sense of spectral gap, where their short diameters crucially affect the covering property of the corresponding Lee codes.